-To avoid becoming the victim of a serial squatter, especially if you’re house hacking by not requiring a tenant to submit an application, tenant screening, or sign a lease.
+Avoid becoming the victim of a serial squatter, especially if you’re house hacking, by requiring a tenant to submit an application, tenant screening, or sign a lease.
 It’s critical that you

-- Check empty rentals frequently for persons illegally living in your property
+- Check empty rentals frequently for persons illegally living on your property

 - Require every tenant to submit a prequalification as an initial screening step